romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which types of dependencies are checked by GitHub's Dependency graph?
+Q: Which types of dependencies are checked by GitHub's Dependency graph?
 <details><summary>Show the answer</summary><p>

 - **The direct dependencies explicitly defined in a manifest or lock file**